sergey-miryanov/linden-flurry/README.md

 # linden-flurry

-Android extension for OpenFL for Flurry
+OpenFL extension for Flurry

 ## Getting started
-linden-flurry just proxies all calls from Haxe side to Java side to FlurryAgent.
+linden-flurry just proxies all calls from Haxe side to native side (Java or iOS) to FlurryAgent.
 So if you have native Flurry experience you will be familiar with linden-flurry API.

 Main difference is that Haxe side no have access to onStart, onStop and other